mozilla/treeherder/docs/testcases.rst

 All keyboard shortcuts
 ------
 Note: Listed "Toggle in-progress" shortcut 'i' is known not to be working at this time.
-Check all keyboard shortcut functionality as listed in `userguide`_.
+Check all keyboard shortcut functionality as listed in the `userguide`_.

     **Expected**: Each shortcut should work as expected.